luke-de-vos/word-maker/README.md

 # word-maker

 makeWord.py generates words with character n-grams and markov chains.
-By default, n is set to 4.
+By default, n is 4.
 N-grams are drawn from an English dictionary of ~450,000 terms.
 A lemma may appear many times with different prefixes and suffixes.

-Chance for initial gram (of length n-1) to be selected is equal to the relative frequency of that initial gram.
-The chance for given character to be generated is equal to the relative frequency of that char following the last n-1 characters.
+The chance for a given character to be generated is equal to the relative frequency of that char following the last n-1 characters.
+The first n-1 characters are generated in one chunk drawing from a separate collection of n-1grams that only occur at the beginning of words.

 ### USAGE: